noise-lab/censorship-course/docs/slides/06-Circumvention/01-Circumvention/coverage-notes.md

 - **WebTunnel / pluggable-transport status**: the obfs4 → meek → WebTunnel → Conjure line
   moves yearly; verify which transport is currently load-bearing in Russia/Iran via the Tor Project blog before teaching.
+- **Snowflake & Conjure 2025 vignette**: the "most-used in Iran" claim and "Conjure rollout next" status are from the Tor Project's 2025 retrospective — re-verify against the next annual Tor anti-censorship post (Conjure rollout should have a status update; Snowflake's primacy may shift to WebTunnel/Conjure).
+Watch for a wartime Iran-blackout or Russia allowlist event that could become the lead vignette.
+- **Encrypted-DNS slide**: stable as mechanics, but ECH/encrypted-SNI adoption is the moving edge — add a line when ECH is widely deployed/blocked.
+Iran 2022 and Russia post-2022 will read as older over time; swap for a fresher DNS-manipulation event if one is verifiable.
 - **VPN-ban spike examples** (Nigeria/India/Pakistan): replace with the most recent high-profile national platform ban if one occurs.
 - Stronger alternative vignette flagged but not used: **Iran wartime internet blackouts